kagisearch/chrome_extension_basic/README.md

   1. Navigate to the extension's settings page `chrome://extensions`
   1. Click `Details` on the Kagi Search Extension
   - ![Screenshot of Extensions Page](docs/show-extensions.png)
-  2. Scroll down and click `allow incognito`
+  2. Scroll down and enable `Allow in Incognito`
   - ![Screenshot of Extensions Settings](docs/allow-incognito.png)

 ## Permissions
-- `Block content on any page`: The Kagi extension only ever works on Kagi.com, see the code for yourself.
+- `Block content on any page`
+  - The Kagi extension only ever works on Kagi.com, see the code for yourself.
 This permission is unfortunately named.

 ## Platform Limitations
 As per [Google's Docs](https://developer.chrome.com/docs/extensions/reference/manifest/chrome-settings-override) the API to change the default serarch engine is only available on Windows and Mac.